-- How will what is proposed complement existing mission initiatives?
+- c) A written consultation or meeting with any ecumenical partners involved in or affected by the scheme; and - d) The opportunity for the Bishop's Staff meeting and the mission and pastoral committee to comment at this stage on the outline proposal.
+In certain cases where rights of presentation may be affected, it may also be appropriate to consult with patrons.
+Patrons may also be involved as providers or potential providers of resources or expertise. - 2.4.6 The key questions to be answered in this initial exploration include the same questions as in para 2.1.1a above which will be explored in greater depth by developing the initial proposal. - 2.4.7 In addition the following seven questions will need to be answered at this stage of the process: - 6.
+How will what is proposed complement existing mission initiatives?
 Particular attention should be paid to whether it may duplicate or conflict with other initiatives which have already begun or which other parties are currently considering. - 7.
 What resources are needed to begin and sustain the project?
 Are these resources already in place?
 Have Anglican and ecumenical partnerships been considered?
 Are there any wider implications for the diocese(s) if the initiative moves forward?
-Are there any opportunity costs which need to be considered?
-Are there mission agencies or patronage groups with the potential to contribute to the development of this initiative? - 8.
+Are there any opportunity costs which need to be considered?8 Are there any other persons or bodies (e.g. mission agencies, individual patrons or patronage bodies, institutions, parochial or non-parochial congregations or those involved with them) with the potential to contribute to the development of the initiative? - 8.
 What parties may need to be consulted formally as part of the process of the granting of a Bishop's Mission Order? - 9.
-Is appropriate mission accompaniment in place or envisaged for the venture? - 10.
+Is appropriate mission accompaniment in place or envisaged for the venture?9 - 10.
 What provision will be made in the Order for the provision of ministry?
-This should involve an exploration of the envisaged provision for the sacraments of Baptism and the Eucharist at the point at which this becomes appropriate. - II.
-What thought has been given to the long term future and possible sustainability of the venture?
+This should involve an exploration of the envisaged provision for the sacraments of Baptism and the Eucharist at the point at which this becomes appropriate. - 11.
+What thought has been given to the long-term future and possible sustainability of the venture?
 It is recognised throughout this Code that there may be value in initiatives which are for a short period of time in particular contexts.
 There are also new mission initiatives which have the capacity for fruitful ministry over many years.
 What is the vision for this particular project in this regard and what thinking and planning has been done to support that vision? - 12.
-Are there any special circumstances which will need to be explored further in the formal consideration of the Order? - 2.4.8 The Bishop's Officer should make a concise written report to the Bishop answering Questions I-I2, incorporating any revised material from the earlier report and including any other relevant information.
+Are there any special circumstances which will need to be explored further in the formal consideration of the Order? - 2.4.8 The Bishop's Officer should make a concise written report to the Bishop answering Questions 1-12, incorporating any revised material from the earlier report and including any other relevant information.
 The report should contain a recommendation on whether or not to proceed to the next stage of the process.
 This report should be copied to the initiating group.